radtorch/radtorch/radtorch/documentation/docs/pipeline.md

 !!! quote ""

-    The feature extraction pipeline utilizes a pre-trained model to extract a set of features that can be used in another machine learning algorithms e.g. XGBoost.
-The trained model by default can one of the supported model architectures trained with default weights trained on the ImageNet dataset or a model that has been trained and exported using the image classification pipeline.
+    The feature extraction pipeline utilizes a pre-trained model to extract a set of features that can be used in another machine learning algorithms e.g. Adaboost or KNN.

+    The trained model by default can one of the supported model architectures trained with default weights trained on the ImageNet dataset.
+(The ability to use a model that has been trained and exported using the image classification pipeline will be added later.)

     The output is a pandas dataframe that has feature columns, label column and file path column.